cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 + How many people die during admission?
 + What are the demographics of the patients?
 Age, race, gender, ethnicity, insurance status
-+ How are patients arriving at facilities to be admitted?
++ What type of admission do patients fall under upon arriving at facilities?
 +

 What are the conditions that patients present with?